msaperst/cwkc-v2/README.md

 - Figure out how to grab data from LGL Forms
 - Figure out dates in `updates.yml` and how times can work (and to make inclusive)
-- Add in links (and deactive them for alumni forms)
 - Make prettier for mobile
 - Document how to add/replace forms (maybe not needed)
 - Document how other schools can use this